-Neurodiagnostics consists of diagnostic testing of the nervous system and provide quality health care.
-These tests may be ordered as part of a complete neurological ssessment and consultation, and must be interpreted by a neurologist.
+Neurodiagnostics are essential to effectively treat any disorder of the nervous system and provide quality health care.
+These tests may be ordered as part of a complete neurological assessment and consultation, and they must be interpreted by a neurologist.
 The UF Health Neurodiagnostic Center provides comprehensive tests including:

-Electroencephalography (EEG) is the study of the electrical activity of the brain.
-A brief (less than 1 hour) study is typically performed to evaluate seizures and syncope (passing out) as well as other changes in awareness that may be related to other conditions such as dementia.
+Electroencephalography (EEG) is a test used to measure the electrical activity of the brain.
+A brief (less than one hour) study is typically performed to evaluate seizures and syncope (passing out), along with other changes in awareness that may be related to another neurological condition such as dementia.
 Longer studies can be done as an outpatient or inpatient, depending on the circumstances.
-Patients may also be admitted to the Epilepsy Monitoring Unit at UF Health Shands Hospital to localize and classify seizures.
+A patient may also be admitted to the Epilepsy Monitoring Unit at UF Health Shands Hospital to localize and classify seizures.
 The UF Health Comprehensive Epilepsy Program has the oldest epilepsy surgery program in Florida and is a Level 4 Comprehensive Epilepsy Program as classified by the National Association of Epilepsy Centers.

-EEG lab is also accredited by the American Board of Registration of Electroencephalographic and Evoked Potential Technologists.
+The EEG lab is accredited by the American Board of Registration of Electroencephalographic and Evoked Potential Technologists.

-Evoked Potential testing is a special subset of EEG, which evaluates brain waves provoked by a specific stimulus.
-Our lab performs Visual (VEP), Brainstem Auditory (BAEP), Upper Somatosensory (USSEP), and Lower Somatosensory (LSSEP) Evoked Potential Testing.
-These modalities are commonly used in the diagnosis of conditions such as multiple sclerosis, transverse myelitis, and diseases of the spinal cord.
+Evoked potential testing is a special subset of EEG, evaluating brain waves provoked by a specific stimulus.
+Our neurodiagnostic center performs visual (VEP), brainstem auditory (BAEP), upper somatosensory (USSEP) and lower somatosensory (LSSEP) evoked potential testing.
+These modalities are commonly used in the diagnosis of conditions such as multiple sclerosis, transverse myelitis and diseases of the spinal cord.

-Electromyography and Nerve Conduction Tests (EMG/ NCV) are performed to evaluate the nerves, muscles and neuromuscular junction (the peripheral nervous system) for conditions such as Guillain Barre syndrome, muscular dystrophy, myopathy, myasthenia gravis, and neuropathy.
+Electromyography and nerve conduction velocity tests (EMG/ NCV) are performed to evaluate a patient’s nerves, muscles and neuromuscular junction (the peripheral nervous system) for a condition such as Guillain-Barré syndrome, muscular dystrophy, myopathy, myasthenia gravis or neuropathy.

-All TCD and inpatient tests are done here in the Neurodiagnostic Center.
-Outpatient EMG testing is conducted at UF Health Neurology - Medical Plaza.
-Ambulatory, Day, and Sleep tests are conducted at the UF Health Sleep Center in Magnolia Parke.
+All TCD and inpatient tests are done here in the UF Health Neurodiagnostic Center.
+Outpatient EMG testing is conducted at UF Health Neurology – Medical Plaza.
+Ambulatory, daytime and sleep tests are conducted at the UF Health Sleep Center in Magnolia Parke.

 Shands hospitals and UF Physician practices accept insurance from numerous providers, including Aetna, Blue Cross Blue Shield of Florida, CIGNA, Humana, Capital Health, United Healthcare, Medicaid, and state and government services.
 For a full list of accepted plans visit our Insurance / Billing page.